blinkbid/chargify_wrapper/README.md

   config.log_requests = true # default is false
 end
 ```
-After setting up those values, you can perform actions using the `Chargify::Wrapper` module as prefix.
+After setting up those values, you can perform actions using the `ChargifyWrapper::...` module as prefix.

 ## Development